ssrikantan/contoso-insurance/README.md

 ![GitHub Logo](/images/CreatePolicy.PNG)

-3. Log in to the Consumer portal
-Sign in as Paul laker to whom the Insurance Policy created in the previous step was allocated to.
+3. Log in to the Consumer portal at https://contosoinsusers.azurewebsites.net/ Sign in as 'plaker' to whom the Insurance Policy created in the previous step was allocated to.
 Policies that have been associated to his account are ready for activation.
 See screenshot below:

 - user name -  plaker
 - password - inscontoso@123